 PermitRootLogin no PasswordAuthentication no

 Go is available from the web site https://golang.org.
 At the time of writing, the most recent version is 1.14.
-You will need to download and install Go, and then configure its environment.
-For more information on Go, visit the page Implementing in Go
+You will need to download and install the correct version of Go for your operating system, and then configure its environment.
+For more information on Go, visit the page Implementing in Go.

 The next step is to set up the Go environment, adding it to your profile with the command: